Highlight on Health Information

 Our health and the health of those we care about is important to everyone.
 Finding reliable information is more challenging than ever, but having access to information can also empower us to advocate for ourselves and others.

 • Fake news and misinformation around health issues is not new.
 The COVID-19 pandemic brought it to a new level though.
-Much of what you do to evaluate any source applies here, but you may want to take more steps to prevent the spread of misinformation.
+Much of what you do to evaluate any source applies here, but you may want to take more steps to prevent the spread of health misinformation.

 • The U.S Surgeon General, the National Library of Medicine, NIH, Medical Library Association, WHO and many others are addressing this challenge.